 To provide the John Deere Data Services, we may collect and process your personal information as described in this document and in the applicable privacy statements linked below.

 We may process personal information in providing the John Deere Data Services.
-When using the John Deere Data Services (including creating your User Account or setting up your Organization), the following privacy notices regarding the processing of personal data will apply:
+When using the John Deere Data Services (including creating your User Account, setting up your Organization, or using the JDLink services or tools), the following privacy notices regarding the processing of personal data will apply: